timothee-schmude/timothee-schmude.github.io/_posts/2025-04-06-replacing-humans.md

 This is why it is important to know what’s going on in the system and how you can raise objections against it: There’s a good chance that an AI system is not acting in your interest.
 If cruelty is the point of the system, then it _will_ inflict harm.
 Knowing who is responsible for this harm, and, most importantly, not trusting the AI to even get your age right, is crucial to prevent algorithmic fallout.

+---

-Thanks for reading.
+Thanks for reading!
 Here are some references if you want to dive in deeper:

 [1] Allhutter, Doris, et al. "Algorithmic profiling of job seekers in Austria: How austerity politics are made effective."
 Frontiers in big data 3 (2020): 5. https://doi.org/10.3389/fdata.2020.00005